vincenzomadaghiele/IoT-queue-simulator/README.md

 # MCDSM_labs
-This repo contains the labs of Management and Content Delivery for Smart Networks
+This repository contains the code for a queueing system simulation applied to an IoT scenario.
+The simulation scenario involves the portion of an Internet of Things (IoT) network, consisting of a group of sensors for real-time monitoring, a Micro Data Center and a Cloud Data Center.